clocklimited/timesplus-sorter/README.md

 ## sort(items, criteria)

-`items` should be an array of TimesPlus offers/events that have a `liveData` and either an `eventDate` or an `expiryDate`.
+`items` should be an array of TimesPlus offers/events that have a `liveDate` and either an `eventDate` or an `expiryDate`.

 `criteria` can be one of `'Newest'`, `'Ending Soon'`, `'Event Date'`.

+Returns a new array.

 #### 'Newest'